 Finding, Evaluating, and Citing Academic Sources

-Knowing how and where to look for sources is often half the battle when tackling an assignment.
-This workshop provides a structured approach to the research process and gives an overview of the ways students can use library resources to help them through the process.
+Learn how and where to look for sources.
+This workshop provides a structured approach to the research process and gives an introductory overview of the ways students can use library resources to help them through the process.

 Revising, Editing, and Proofreading

-Learn strategies for crafting essays that are cohesive, coherent, and easy to understand.
+Your first draft needs work!
+Learn strategies for reviewing your written drafts to be sure they are organized, coherent, and easy to understand.

 Preventing Procrastination